Error: Invalid Data. Review all error messages below to correct your data.

 attachments to email messages.

-warning message cannot be hidden or avoided by the virus – a user has to click
+warning message cannot be hidden or avoided by the virus – a user must click

 the 'Open' button to proceed.